-The Corps of Engineers and the South Florida Water Management District (SFWMD) entered into agreements under the BO with USFWS to proceed with construction of the C-111 South Dade project detention areas and change operations in the C-111 South Dade Project Area.
+Under the terms of the USFWS BO, the Corps began to build additional detention areas on the C-111 South Dade Project and change operations in the C-111 South Dade Project Area.
 The first new plan was the Interim Structural and Operational Plan (ISOP) (USACE 2000).
-The ISOP was designed to meet the conditions of the USFWS RPA included in the USFWS BO beginning in March 2000 until implementation of the Interim Operational Plan (IOP) for the Protection of the CSSS in 2002.
+The ISOP was designed to meet the conditions of the USFWS Reasonable and Prudent Alternatives (RPA) included in the USFWS BO beginning in March 2000 until implementation of the Interim Operational Plan (IOP) for the Protection of the CSSS in 2002.
 The Record of Decision (ROD) for the IOP EIS was signed in July 2002, and IOP was implemented to continue USFWS RPA protective measures for the CSSS.
-Components within IOP included a 215 acre North Detention Area (S-332B NDA).
-The Miccosukee Tribe filed a lawsuit regarding National Environmental Policy Act (NEPA) compliance and other matters related to IOP.
+Components built under IOP included a 215 acre North Detention Area (S-332B NDA), an element not contemplated in the 1994 GRR/EIS.
+The Miccosukee Tribe filed a lawsuit regarding National Environmental Policy Act (NEPA)

+compliance and other matters related to IOP.
 An order issued in March 2006 by the U.S. District Court for the Southeastern District of Florida, Miami Division, required the Corps to issue a supplement to its 2002 IOP Final EIS.
 In response, the USFWS prepared a new BO in November 2006, and this BO was incorporated into the December 2006 Final Supplemental EIS (FSEIS) for IOP for the Protection of the CSSS.
 A ROD for the December 2006 FEIS was signed in May of 2007.
 The BO has been revised several times, most recently in 2010 (with an addendum dated 2012) with the development of the Everglades Restoration Transition Plan (ERTP).

 ERTP is a modification of the IOP to provide more flexible operations of Water Conservation Area (WCA) 3A and regular collaborative interagency meetings.
 ERTP was developed as an Operational Plan for the constructed features of MWD and C-111 South Dade projects until those projects are fully completed, resulting in a gradual increase in water deliveries into ENP across Tamiami Trail.
 The 2010-2012 BO concluded that operations, if all USFWS requirements were followed, would not result in jeopardy to the endangered species in the operational area.
-This BO was scheduled to expire in January 2016, but USFWS recently granted an extension until April 2016.
+This BO was scheduled to expire in January 2016, but USFWS recently granted an extension until July 2016.
 Active consultation among the USFWS, Army Corps of Engineers, and ENP is underway, and the Corps has submitted a new Biological Assessment under ERTP.
 ERTP incorporated operational flexibility and adaptive management to better manage WCA 3A for the benefit of multiple species, including the endangered snail kite and threatened wood stork.
 Construction after 1999 has been structural modifications undertaken to improve habitat conservation and endangered species protection in ENP in compliance with the cited Biological Opinions, and to allow integration of the MWD Project with the C-111 South Dade Project.